 I finished reading a book last Friday.

-This is sadly a grief that I know all too well, I devour my books pretty quickly.
+Today I am writing to you to talk about a grief that I know all too well, I devour my books pretty quickly.

 My coping mechanism for dealing with finishing a book is to start another one.
 So, on Saturday, I went to the bookshop and bought myself another book (completely ignoring the pile of unread books on my bookcase).